ishrivatsa/vcs-fitcycle-deployer/README.md

 ```

+5. If you plan on using remote backend, such as S3, to store the state file, then Run `terraform init --backend-config="bucket=mybucket" --backend-config="key=path/to/my/key/some.tfstate" --backend-config="region=us-east-1"`
-5. Run `terraform init` to ensure there are no errors.
+   to ensure there are no errors.

+   **To use remote backend, Terraform will need List, Read and Put access to the bucket.
+Ensure that these permissions are added to the policy and assigned to the user that will be used.**

    Fix any errors that are reported before proceeding.

+   If you plan on using local backend **[NOT RECOMMENDED]**, to store the state file, then edit the `provider.tf` file and comment the backend section.
+   Then run `terraform init`

 6. Run `terraform plan -var-file=terraform.tfvars` to ensure there are no errors.
 Fix any errors before proceeding.